-Luhmühlen Horse Trials is one of six four-star events in the world, the others being Badminton and Burghley in Britain, Kentucky in the USA, Pau in France and Adelaide in Australia.
+Luhmühlen Horse Trials is one of seven five-star events in the world, the others being Badminton and Burghley in Britain, Kentucky and Maryland in the USA, Pau in France and Adelaide in Australia.
 It is held annually in Salzhausen, Germany, in June.

-There have been three British winners in the four-star at Luhmühlen, Ruth Edge (Two Thyme) in 2007, William Fox-Pitt (Macchiato) in 2008 and Sharon Hunt (Tankers Town) in 2010.
+There have been three British winners in the showcase class at Luhmühlen, Ruth Edge (Two Thyme) in 2007, William Fox-Pitt (Macchiato) in 2008 and Sharon Hunt (Tankers Town) in 2010.

 In 2019, Luhmühlen hosted the European Eventing Championships for the sixth time.
 Germany won the team gold, with Britain in silver and Sweden taking the bronze.

 The individual gold went to the home side’s Ingrid Klimke (SAP Hale Bob OLD) with her compatriot Michael Jung collecting silver on FischerChipmunk FRH).
 Ireland’s Cathal Daniels picked up the bronze, his first senior individual medal.